 AVIATION IN IRELAND: THE BEGINNING

-Ireland’s first step into aviation began when John Alcock and Arthur Whitten Brown landed their plane in a bog near Clifden on the west coast of Ireland in June 1919.
-Theirs was the first non-stop transatlantic flight having departed Newfoundland, Canada, approximately 16 hours earlier.
+Ireland’s first step into international aviation began when John Alcock and Arthur Whitten Brown landed their plane in a bog near Clifden on the west coast of Ireland in June 1919.
+Theirs was the first non-stop transatlantic flight, having departed Newfoundland in Canada approximately 16 hours earlier.

 It took until 1928 for a successful east to west non-stop transatlantic flight to materialise when James Fitzmaurice, Baron Gunther von Hunefeld and Hermann Kohl departed Baldonnell Aerodrome near Dublin on 12th April and landed on Greenly Island, Canada, the following day.
 Commercial transatlantic flights were now a reality but only seaplanes had the endurance for such a route.

 In 1935, the Irish, British, Canadian and American governments came to an agreement regarding the transatlantic route with Foynes in County Limerick becoming the European flying boat terminal.
 Foynes was chosen for its proximity to the sheltered River Shannon estuary.

 In 1939, commercial flights by Pan American, British Imperial Airways (later BOAC), American Export Airlines and Air France Atlantique began carrying passengers and cargo between North America and Europe.
 During the Second World War neutral Ireland walked a diplomatic tight-rope by allowing the Allies to transit through Foynes, albeit in civilian clothing.